-Offenses judged by the Associate Dean for Medical Student Academic Advising & Advancement to be more serious may be reported by an of the aforementioned individuals through a Professionalism Concern Report (PCR).
-The purpose of the form is to document feedback delivered to the student by the Faculty Dean, Course, or Clerkship Director and to provide documentation to the Committee on Academic Promotion for mandatory review.
+Offenses judged to be more serious may be reported by any of the aforementioned individuals through a Professionalism Concern Report (PCR).
+The purpose of the form is to document feedback delivered to the student by the individual submitting the form and to provide documentation to the Committee on Academic Promotion for mandatory review.
 All PCRs will be reviewed by CAP.
-Should the student's behavior trigger more than 2 PCRs, the student's behavior may warrant further sanction and may be documented in the student's Medical Student Performance Evaluation (MSPE/Dean's Letter).
+Should the student's behavior trigger more than 2 PCRs, the student's behavior may warrant further sanction and may be documented in the student's Medical Student Performance Evaluation (MSPE).